Da-Coder-Jr/Vidiment/README.md

 - ✅ Free
 - ⏳Story mode (AI story)
   - ⏳Reddit story (AI reddit story)
-  - ⏳Custom background / YouTube videos for background (For any type of reel)
+  - ⏳Custom background / YouTube videos for background (For any type of reel) [You may see a complete project!
+This is **NOT** complete as we are working to make it free + Add a amazing website!]

 ---